broadinstitute/gnomad_qc/gnomad_qc/v3/README.md

 ## Others
 **load_data/**
 * `compute_coverage.py` — Compute coverage statistics for every base of the GRCh38 reference excluding centromeres and telomeres.
-The following coverage stats are calculated: mean, median, total DP, and fraction of samples with coverage above X, for each x in [1, 5, 10, 15, 20, 25, 30, 50, 100].
+The following coverage stats are calculated: mean, median, total DP, and fraction of samples with coverage above x, for each x in [1, 5, 10, 15, 20, 25, 30, 50, 100].
 * `compute_ref_block_stats.py` — Compute stats on the length of reference blocks in the raw MatrixTable.
 * `split_multi.py` - Script used in v3 to split the raw MatrixTable. v3.1 switched to split the raw MatrixTable on the fly where needed after determining that storage costs were more than rerunning the split when needed.